A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Cold neutron source utilising assembly of low-dimensional moderators

 Indeed, neither of moderator assemblies shown in \figref{fig:24} provide any brightness gain compared to the brightness of a single equally wide moderator.
 To achieve a higher neutron intensity while maintaining the brightness of a narrow moderator, it is crucial to ensure well-developed and practically fully illuminated surfaces of the individual moderators in the assembly, while avoiding any non-emitting areas or holes.

-This can be achieved by filling the gap between adjacent moderators, as shown in \figref{fig:24:b}, with an additional similar moderator, but shifted sideways by its length, thus creating a chessboard structure.
-Such a moderator assembly has a large effective width equal to the total width of the closely stacked single moderators~(e.g., $3W$ as shown in \figref{fig:25},).
-The losses in thermal neutron illumination resulting from mutual shadowing are relatively small, with MCNP simulations indicating that the shadowing solid angle for all-side illumination is only about \SIrange{3}{5}{\percent}.
+This can be achieved by filling the gap between adjacent moderators, which is shown in \figref{fig:24:b}, with an additional similar moderator, but shifted sideways by its length, thus creating a chessboard structure (\figref{fig:25:a}).
+One can also achieve the gap-free configuration by arranging moderators in a staircase structure (\figref{fig:25:b}).
+Such moderator assemblies has a large effective width $W_A$ equal to the total width of the closely stacked single moderators~(e.g. $3W$ as shown in \figref{fig:25}).
+The losses in thermal neutron illumination resulting from mutual shadowing are rather small, less than \qty{10}{\percent}, and discussed in \ref{app:B}.

-By arranging $N$ single moderators in the chessboard assembly, the brightness of each individual moderator is effectively maintained, while the intensities from each moderator are added up.
-This enables the construction of a cold neutron source of any desired size.
+By arranging $N$ single moderators like steps in the staircase or chessboard assembly, the brightness of each individual moderator is effectively maintained, while the intensities from each moderator are added up.

-In a typical situation of the single cold \hpara moderator, there is a correlation between the brightness and size of moderators, with specific brightness levels associated with particular moderator sizes, and vice versa.
+In a typical situation of the single cold para-hydrogen moderator, there is a correlation between the brightness and size of moderators, with specific brightness levels associated with particular moderator sizes, and vice versa.
 However, when using an assembly of moderators, we decouple these values: it becomes principally feasible for assemblies of any size to achieve any desired brightness level, and conversely, any desired brightness level can be achieved using assemblies of any size.

 Suppose the brightness of a narrow moderator, $B_{narrow}$, is $k$ times higher than the brightness $B_{vol}$ of a voluminous one.
 Then, a moderator assembly (i.e., cold neutron source) of $N$ individual narrow moderators provides such increased cold neutron brightness $B_{A}=B_{narrow}=kB_{vol}$, while having the same size as the voluminous moderator $W_{vol} = W_A = NW$.
 Since intensity is the product of brightness and size~(see \eqref{eq:Bcold}), the intensity $I_A$ delivered by such a moderator assembly increases proportionally to $N$ relative to intensity of individual narrow moderator: $I_A = NI_{narrow}$.
 Thus, compared to the intensity of voluminous moderator $I_{vol} = B_{vol}W_A$, the intensity $I_A$ increases by a factor of $k$ as well: